 The integrand in \eqref{eq:simplifiedIntegral} is piecewise analytic, so can be treated via the saddle-point method in its domains of analyticity.
 The saddle-point method shows in these domains that the leading term of the exponent containing $i\,Q_h/\beta^2$ is the most important.
 So the saddles correspond to stationary points of $Q_h.$ In fact, since the first derivative of $Q_h$ is continuous, one can forget about non-analyticity and simply look for stationary points of $Q_h$ on all of $\mathfrak{h}_\text{cl}$.
 If the locus of such stationary points is extended, or consists of multiple points, then one has to find the subset of that locus where $L_h$ is minimized.
 Let us denote this subset by $\mathfrak{h}_\text{qu}.$ The saddle-point method then yields the asymptotic of the index (\emph{cf.} \cite{ArabiArdehali:2015ybk,Ardehali:2021irq}):

 where $\mathbf{x}^\ast$ is any point on $\mathfrak{h}_{\text{qu}}.$

 The elementary fact that patch-wise application of the saddle-point method (together with the continuity argument for the derivative of $Q_h$) can determine the asymptotics of \eqref{eq:simplifiedIntegral} was missed in \cite{ArabiArdehali:2015ybk}, partly because the examples treated there were not rich enough to necessitate complex-analytic tools.
-The saddle-point analysis outlined above (augmented with a straightforward adaptation of the inner-patch results in \cite{Ardehali:2021irq}) resolves Problem~1 in \cite{ArabiArdehali:2015ybk}.\footnote{Problem~1.1 in \cite{ArabiArdehali:2015ybk} will be addressed by the example in Section~\ref{subsec:FibBar}, which is the first case we have encountered where there is conflict between making $Q_h$ stationary and minimizing $L_h$, so that complex-analytic tools are required for the asymptotic analysis.
+The saddle-point analysis outlined above (augmented with a straightforward adaptation of the inner-patch results in \cite{Ardehali:2021irq}) resolves Problem~1 in \cite{ArabiArdehali:2015ybk}, which was to find the asymptotics of a general 4d index with a nontrivial $Q_h$ function.\footnote{Problem~1.1 in \cite{ArabiArdehali:2015ybk} will be addressed by the example in Section~\ref{subsec:FibBar}, which is the first case we have encountered where there is conflict between making $Q_h$ stationary and minimizing $L_h$, so that complex-analytic tools are required for the asymptotic analysis.